-- Maintain a storm water system utility that is efficient and compliant with the local, state, and federal requirements.
+- 1. Maintain a storm water system utility that is efficient and compliant with the local, state, and federal requirements.
 Review, update and maintain a storm water plan as needed. - 2.
 Coordinate and work with the Cache County Storm Water Coalition to meet the requirements of the current NPDES and MS4 Permits. - 3.
 Educate public for maintenance of private storm water facilities. - 4.
-Evaluate current user fees to ensure monies for maintenance, repair and replacement of current storm water facilities, and the construction of future storm water facilities. - 5.
-Incorporate Low Impact Development (LID) storm water infrastructure whenever possible.
+Evaluate current user fees to ensure monies are adequate for maintenance, repair and replacement of current storm water facilities, and the construction of future storm water facilities. - Prioritize Low Impact Development (LID) storm water infrastructure in accordance with the Utah LID Guide published by the Utah Department of Environmental Quality. - 6.
+Ordinances should be adopted or modified that promote or mandate LID Principles and green infrastructure for all development and redevelopment projects within the city.